-CSB If your institution will make use of the SAT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2019 please indicate which ONE of the following applies (regardless of whether the Essay score will be used in the admissions process:
+C8B If your institution will make use of the SAT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2020 please indicate which ONE of the following applies (regardless of whether the Essay score will be used in the admissions process):

 C8B SAT with Essay component required

 C8B SAT with Essay component recommended

-C8B SAT with or without Essay component accepted х
+C8B SAT with or without Essay component accepted Х

 C8C Please indicate how your institution will use the SAT or ACT writing component; check all that apply:

 C8C SAT essay ACT essay

 C8C For admission

 C8C For placement

 C8C For advising

 C8C In place of an application essay

 C8C As a validity check on the application essay

 C8C No college policy as of now

-C8C Not using essay component Х X
+C8C Not using essay component Х Х

-C8D In addition, does your institution use applicants' test scores for academic advising?
-Yes

-C8E Latest date by which SAT or ACT scores must be received for fall-term admission December C8E Latest date by which SAT Subject Test scores must be received for fall-term admission
+In addition, does your institution use applicants' test scores for academic advising?
+Latest date by which SAT or ACT scores must be received for fall-term admission 1-Dec

-C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students):
+If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students):

 Required tests include SAT-R or ACT.
 Subject Tests are recommended but not required.
 Applicants who do not take Subject Tests will not be disadvantaged in the review process.
 For those who choose to submit Subject Tests, we recommend subject tests be related to the candidate's proposed area of study.
 Last testing dates for Regular Decision are in December.
-TOEFL or IELTS recommended for non-native English speakers.
+TOEFL or IELTS required for non-native English speakers, unless the applicant has received two years of full time instruction in English at a high school or college.